 Anxiety management techniques vs. a treatment program

 If you have social anxiety, you've probably heard people say "do deep breathing" or do progressive muscle relaxation.
 These are helpful anxiety management techniques, but they are not a comprehensive treatment program.
 To overcome social anxiety, you need more than individual anxiety management techniques—you need a comprehensive treatment program.
-A comprehensive treatment program includes desensitization training, developing new thought patterns and perspectives, and anxiety management techniques.
+A comprehensive treatment program includes desensitization training, developing new thought patterns and perspectives, and anxiety management techniques (including deep breathing, meditation, and many others).
 It may also include medications.

-We usually don't hesitate to go to a medical doctor for the flu, and in the same way, I don't think we should hesitate to get treatment for social anxiety.
+Most people when they're feeling horrible or have the flu don't hesitate to go to a medical doctor, and in the same way, we should not hesitate to get treatment for social anxiety.
 Social anxiety can be much more debilitating than the flu and can last our entire lives if we don't do something to address it.
-Social anxiety can affect how much money we can earn, how happy we are in our jobs, how connected we are to other people, our dreams, our goals and our entire quality of life.
-There are no treatments that have 100% success rate for every person, but cognitive-behavioral treatments (which may be combined with medication), have been shown to have the best success rates.
+Social anxiety can affect how much money we earn, how happy we are in our jobs, how connected we are to other people, how likely we will reach our dreams and our goals, and affects our entire quality of life.
+There are no treatments for social anxiety that have 100% success rate for every person, but cognitive-behavioral treatments (which can be combined with medication), have been shown to have the best success rates.

 A comprehensive treatment program includes information and exercises that address each of the items below: